Here’s what you’re missing.

 And my hand looks like this because it’s holding an IV port…….

-forget capital letters. it hurts to hold down a shift key. anyway, long long story short, i did too many pull-ups and freaked out my arm muscles and they started breaking down and sending me on the xpress train to renal failure. it’s common in NEW crossfit members, not old people like me. what did i do wrong? tried to improve my pull ups by using a less supportive band while putting a lot of extra stress on my body with marathon training. as my dr put it…”you can’t ride two horses with one ass”. yes, he did say that. i can do both—marathon train and crossfit—but i need to maintain in one while trying to improve/gain in the other. once the race is over, i can return to basic mileage and then try to knock out some strength goals in crossfit.
+So what happened??
+I did too many pull-ups and freaked out my arm muscles and they started breaking down and sending me on the express train to renal failure.
+Most cases are found in NEW CrossFit members, not experienced people like me.
+What did i do wrong?
+Tried to improve my pull ups by using a less supportive band while putting a lot of extra stress on my body with marathon training.
+As my dr put it…”you can’t ride two horses with one ass”.
+Yes, he did say that.
+I can do both—marathon train and CrossFit—but I need to maintain in one while trying to improve/gain in the other.
+Once the race is over, I can return to basic mileage and then try to knock out some strength goals in CrossFit.

-how did i know i had this thing i’ve never heard of? my trainer. one of the reasons i love crossfit is because we have one-on-one training even in a small (1-10 people) class setting. we did the Fran workout tuesday which involved 21-15-9 reps of pull ups and thrusters.
-I was sore wed and knew i had a longer run that afternoon so i skipped 530 am crossfit. i went thursday and my trainer asked how i was feeling and i just said one arm was still sore. he wanted to see it and check it out. he saw a slight swelling at my elbow and told me to skip all the arm parts of the workout. after class he said to start drinking as much water as i could and watch for swelling. i did drink but thought nothing of the swelling. it was just sore. well, by 1pm at school, my arm was swelling by the minute. then my urine got darker. i left school early, got to the dr, who took one look and said “rhabdo”.
+How did i know I had this?
+My trainer.
+One of the reasons I love CrossFit is because we have one-on-one training even in a small (1-10 people) class setting.
+Over the weekend, I did my 13 mile long run.
+I rested Monday.
+We did the Fran workout Tuesday which involved 21-15-9 reps of pull ups and thrusters, and I have done this workout a few times over the past year and half.
+I was sore Wednesday and knew I had a longer run that afternoon so I skipped 5:30 am CrossFit.
+I went Thursday and my trainer asked how I was feeling and I just said one arm was still sore.
+He wanted to see it and check it out.
+He saw a slight swelling at my elbow and told me to skip all the arm parts of the workout.
+After class he said to increase my water intake by A LOT and watch for swelling.
+I did drink but thought nothing of the swelling.
+It was just sore.
+Well, by 1pm at school, my arm was swelling by the minute.
+I left school early, got to the dr, who took one look and said “rhabdo”.
 He started an IV and took blood.
-2 bags of fluid later, he explained what it was. the saline was to flush out the waste from damaged muscles and dilute them so my kidneys wouldn’t fail. renal failure happens FAST with rhabdo.
-When I left, the test was still measuring my CK test. normal is 200.
-When I left at 6pm it was measuring 20,000. he wanted me back this morning early to test again and see if the levels were coming down and get 2 more bags of fluid.
+2 bags of fluid later, he explained what it was.
+The saline was to flush out the waste from damaged muscles and dilute them so my kidneys wouldn’t fail.
+Renal failure happens FAST with rhabdo.
+When I left, the test was still measuring my CK test.
+Normal is under 200.
+When I left at 6pm it was measuring 20,000.
+He wanted me back this morning early to test again and see if the levels were coming down and get 2 more bags of fluid.

-this morning when i got there, he wanted to admit me to the hospital because my ck test from last night peaked at 45,000. but my liver and kidney tests were elevated, but not near as bad as expected. so he would try the fluids and test again.
-4 hours later, he sent me home and i’m to go back in the morning for the same thing—fluids and test to make sure the saline is working.
+This morning when I got there, he wanted to admit me to the hospital because my ckp test from last night peaked at 56,000.
+But my liver and kidney tests were elevated, but not near as bad as expected.
+He would try the fluids and test again.
+4 hours later, he sent me home and I have to go back in the morning for the same thing—fluids and test to make sure the saline is working.

 So here I am. the only thing really hurting is the arm and port site.

-and i’m being a big baby about the port. never mind that i have an arm the size of a rolled up pillow stuff in my armpit, the needle in hand gives me the heebs and it just hurts
+I’m being a big baby about the port.
+Never mind that i have an arm the size of a rolled up pillow stuff in my armpit, the needle in my hand gives me the heebs and it just hurts 🙁